 Yes!
 Dr. Quinn authored the paper with Madisha Madoo, MD.
 Check out an excerpt from her book (with frequent writing partner and another favorite expert of mine, Kathleen Nadeau, PhD) Understanding Girls with ADHD at this blog post: A Must-Read About Girls with ADHD)

-I’ve done this work for 20 years because the toll created by our culture’s collective “ADHD Denialism” can take tragic proportions.
+I’ve done this work for 20 years for one reason: The toll created by our culture’s collective “ADHD Denialism” can take tragic proportions.

 My friend’s friend agreed to provide a short report of her life until ADHD was finally diagnosed and treated.
 Thank you, Khanji.
 I am so happy for you.